 Generations Commissioner and took up the post in February

 Although only public bodies are bound by the Act, it is clear

 that its Well-Being Goals will not be achieved without the support

-and organisations explore how their work contributes to the
+organisations explore how their work contributes to the Act.
+These

 Where can I find out more?

-And if you've any other queries, contact our Helpdesk on 0800
+And if you've any other queries, contact us on 0300